Sunday, 09 April 2023

 The following places are either closed, with references remaining on the web, or ceased to offer organic items:

 - Credo, Ørjaveita 4 (partially organic gourmet restaurant, re-opened on new location)

 - Makro Buffet og Restaurant, Prinsens gt.
 4c (partially organic macrobiotic eatery)

 - Trondheim Mathall, Prinsens gt.
 30 (partially organic restaurant and delicatessen)

 - Persilleriet, Erling Skakkes gt.
-39 (replaced by a vegan lunch bar, Erlings, where you perhaps also will find some organic items if you ask)
+39 (one of the pioneers of organic vegetarian food in Trondheim, replaced by a vegan lunch bar, Erlings, where you perhaps also will find some organic items if you ask)